ddamit1285/WS_Setup_6.UI/README.md

 This app is not model specific, it will work across any model workstation.

-Next bit integration is what it would take to integrate unit testing.
+Next big integration is what it would take to integrate unit testing.

 Link to Changelog.txt: https://github.com/ddamit1285/WS_Setup_6.UI/blob/main/WS_Setup_6.UI/Assets/CHANGE_LOG.txt